 A 500 GB SATA SSD can cost you $60.

-The only advantage they have is that they can interface with a SATA port which can be found in abundance on any motherboard.
+Their only advantage is that they can interface with a SATA port, which can be found in abundance on any motherboard.

 3. NVMe SSD

 The NVMe SSDs use the PCIe interface.
-They plug into the dedicated M.2 slot found on almost all newer motherboards these days.
+They plug into the dedicated M.2 slot found on almost all newer motherboards.

 They cost almost the same as a SATA SSD.

-Compared to the a normal HDD, NVMe SSD is still 4 times as expensive if you have to take the per GB cost, but the performance gains are at least 15 times as much.
+Compared to the normal HDD, NVMe SSD is still four times as expensive if you have to take the per GB cost, but the performance gains are at least 15 times as much.

 |Hard Disk Drive||200 MB/s|